Counting points on generic character varieties: Introduction

 One of our main results is that the number of points of multiplicative character varieties over finite fields are palindromic polynomials.
-This hints at a $P=W$ conjecture, a curious Poincaré duality, and a curious Hard Lefschetz property for these varieties.\footnote{To make further progress in this direction, one needs a reductive analogue of Markman's result \cite{MarkmanGenerators2001} that the tautological classes (along with those from the underlying surface) generate the cohomology.} Another important contribution of this paper is an explicit polynomial formula for the number of points of additive character varieties.
+This hints at a $P=W$ conjecture, a curious Poincaré duality, and a curious Hard Lefschetz property for these varieties.\footnote{To make further progress in this direction, one needs a reductive analogue of Markman's result \cite{MarkmanGenerators2001} that the tautological classes (and those coming from the underlying surface) generate the cohomology.} Another important contribution of this paper is an explicit polynomial formula for the number of points of additive character varieties.
 The resulting polynomials can be considered as the reductive analogues of the Kac polynomials of comet-shaped quivers.
-Computer calculations suggest that these polynomials have non-negative coefficients\footnote{See \cite{Bailey} for the computer code written using CHEVIE.}; however, lack of direct connection with quiver varieties makes proving this a nontrivial task.
-Finally, one of the main contributions of \cite{HRV08, HLRV11} was to relate the number of points of $\GL_n$-character varieties with Macdonald polynomials and use this to provide a conjectural formula for the mixed Hodge polynomials of these varieties.\footnote{As far as we know, these conjectures (as well as the purity conjecture mentioned above) are still open.} Formulating analogous conjectures in the reductive setting is an interesting open problem.
+Calculations suggest these polynomials have non-negative coefficients\footnote{See \cite{Bailey} for the computer code written using CHEVIE \cite{GHLMP96,Michel15}.}; however, lack of direct connection with quiver varieties makes proving this a non-trivial task.